TripleCrownDiamond/vyrale/project/work-with-us/virtual-cm-project-hub.md

-# 🧙 Virtual CM – Project Hub (For Developers)
+# 🧙 ⚡vyrale – Project Hub (For Developers)

 ---

 ## 🌟 Project Overview

-**Virtual Community Manager (Virtual CM)** is a next-generation AI-powered SaaS platform that automates and optimizes social media management for:
+**⚡vyrale** is a next-generation AI-powered SaaS platform that automates and optimizes social media management for:

 - Small and Medium-Sized Businesses (SMBs)
 - Entrepreneurs